Mega Man: The Power Battle

 Though the gameplay is identical between versions, the audio quality is much better in the CPS2 version due to the inclusion of QSound.

-There are also a few voice clips that are only found in the CPS2 version, such as these "Got Weapon" quotes.
+There are also a few voice clips that are only found in the CPS2 version, such as these "Got Weapon" lines.
 There are two for each character.

 Certain bosses, like Guts Man, are not voiced in the CPS1 game, and some just have less dialogue (like Cut Man).